priyankasharma55/Food-Truck-API/README.md

     }
     ```
 ### What would I would have done if I had more time
-I would have liked to create a front end which would consume this web api to help visualise the food trucks near by, as the target coordinate moved.
+- I would have liked to create a front end which would consume this web api to help visualise the food trucks near by.
+- I would love to have a **isValid()** method on the food truck object that looks at its properties ('Dayshours', 'Status' etc) before considering it as a valid input.
+    - For cases where the current time is outside of food truck's 'Dayshours', it is not considered as an input, so never returned even if it is the nearest.
+    - For cases where the food truck is not yet 'Approved', it is not considered as an input even if it is the nearest.
+- I could also support an endpoint to add/update/delete food trucks.
+It updates our internal cache of the food trucks.
+This would be helpful:
+    - to add/remove more food trucks on the fly
+    - would support food trucks that are on the move instead of current stationary food trucks